kianslagter/oop-chess/README.md

 * General Name Changes
   - General name changes of certain functions and attributes where done.
 * Menu
-  - No menu was added
+  - No menu was added, with ability to quit game being featured in terminal.
 * drawBoard
   - Replaced function drawBoard() with seperate class, drawBoard.h to draw the chess board.
 * ChessBoard Class